 George Washington departed Philadelphia on June 23, 1775, to take command of the Continental Army troops in Cambridge, Mass.
 As he leaves the city, a post rider from Massachusetts meets him and relays word of the Battle of Bunker Hill.

 John Adams accompanied Washington a little way out of town.
-He described the parade-like departure in a letter to Abigail: The three generals – Washington, Philip Schuyler and Charles Lee – rode on horseback, while the Continental Congress delegates came along with their servants and carriages.
-A large troop of light horse in their uniforms, militia officers in theirs as the martial music played.
+He described the parade-like departure in a letter to Abigail: Three generals – Washington, Philip Schuyler and Charles Lee – rode on horseback, while the Continental Congress delegates came along with their servants and carriages.
+There was a large troop of light horse in their uniforms, militia officers in theirs as the martial music played.

 Such is the pride and pomp of war.
 I, poor creature, worn out with scribbling for my bread and my liberty, low in spirits and weak in health, must leave others to wear the laurels which I have sown; others to eat the bread which I have earned; a common case.

-Adams had nominated Washington to be commander-in-chief of the Continental Army.
+Adams had nominated Washington as commander-in-chief of the Continental Army.
 He believed a leader from Virginia would help unite the colonies, as most of the fighting was happening in New England.
 Adams thought Washington uneducated, but he defended his choice as commander throughout the war.

 George Washington Leaves Philadelphia